-I work face to face in my rooms in Steyning and Hove but have a particular interest in working on the telephone, with clients from all over the world and with levels of disability, who are unable to visit me in person.
+With over 20 years experience, I work face to face in my rooms in Steyning and Hove and have a particular interest in working, via Skype or the telephone, with clients from all over the world or with levels of disability who are unable to visit me in person.

 A warm and insightful counsellor, I am dedicated to finding ways of improving the lives of those of you who come to me seeking help.

 I believe that counselling truly is your journey of a lifetime, your magical mystery tour.
 You may come to counselling feeling cornered, restricted and encumbered, trussed up in chicken wire, strapped into a straitjacket or tangled up in swaddling.